Crossover (2006 film): Plot

-At the basketball game, Tech's friend Up takes Cruise's spot on the team and Tech wears Cruise's jersey.
+At the basketball game, Tech's friend Up (Lil JJ) takes Cruise's spot on the team and Tech wears Cruise's jersey.
 The final possession comes down to Enemy of the State leading the game 19-11.
 Up makes the final 2-pointer and wins the game for Enemy of the State 21-11.
 Since Platinum didn't score more than 11 points, Tech wins the $10,000 bet as well.
 After the game, Vaughn offers Tech a spot as one of his players under his management and how they can make so much money together because "great minds think alike".
 Tech corrects him and says that "great minds think for themselves", then uses the analogy of how Cruise wanted to get an education and be a doctor but everybody else wanted him to join the NBA.
 Tech declines Vaughn's offer and then walks out of the basketball arena.

 Epilogue

-Vaughn sells his nightclub, shuts down the basketball arena, and moves to Los Angeles to be with his girlfriend.
+Vaughn sells his nightclub, shuts down the basketball arena, and moves to Los Angeles and marries his girlfriend.

 Jewelz breaks his ankle in a streetball game and opens up a strip-club.
 Jewelz learns he is also not the father of Vanessa's child.

 Vanessa has 2 more kids and still works part-time at the nail salon.

 Cruise gets out of the hospital with a clean bill of health.
 He graduates from community college, then moves to Atlanta to attend Morehouse School of Medicine.

 Tech plays basketball for his community college team and gets the attention of some sports scouts.
 These scouts help Tech get a spot on the El Madrid team in the Euroleague.
 Tech and Eboni are still seeing each other, and she moves to New York as a professional make-up artist.